slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 ALTER ROLE [db_owner] ADD MEMBER [YourSynapseAnalyticsWorkspaceName] GO
 ```
 5. If necessary, grant the managed identity of your Synapse Analytics Workspace access to the storage account container containing your Dataverse data by adding it to the *Storage Blob Data Reader* role.
-[See additional documentation] (https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-grant-workspace-managed-identity-permissions).
+[See additional documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-grant-workspace-managed-identity-permissions).

 6. Download the [Synapse Pipeline template (packaged as a .zip file)](Pipelines/Sync%20Orchestration.zip) from this repository to your local computer.